Çılbır

 7. 07

-Pour the hot, sizzling chili butter directly over the poached eggs and yogurt.
-Finish with a crack of black pepper, flaky sea salt, and the toasted bread to mop up every drop.
+Finish with a crack of black pepper and a pinch of flaky sea salt, serving immediately with heavily toasted bread to mop up every drop.

 Notes